 You could retire to somewhere that is sunny and warm year-round.
 While some retirees find paradise in countries such as Mexico and Costa Rica, there is no need to move overseas for beautiful weather.

 Here’s a look at some prime spots in the U.S. where retirees get both good weather and a good quality of life.

 It’s hard to beat Orlando as a sunny retirement destination.
 The city had an average daily temperature of 74.9 degrees Fahrenheit last year, and it’s hard to miss its prominence in WalletHub’s annual survey of the best U.S. cities for retirees.

 Of course, the fact that Florida doesn’t have a state income tax is the icing on the cake.

 You may need a jacket during the winter months, but you won’t have to worry about shoveling in Hattiesburg.
 It almost never snows here.

-Retirees can’t go wrong by moving to Sarasota, according to U.S. News & World Report.
-The publication named the Florida city as the best place to retire in 2021-2022.
-The city gets top scores for being a safe place to live and offering a good quality of life.
+Retirees can hardly go wrong by moving to Sarasota, according to U.S. News & World Report.
+The publication named the Florida city as the 11th-best place to retire in 2022-2023, and the best place to live in Florida.
+The city also earns high marks for being a safe place to live and offering a good quality of life.